-  On the 15th the Rothwells went to the East coast for a four day stay in a caravan.
+On the 15th the Rothwells went to the East Coast for a four-day stay in a caravan.
 They were lucky with the weather and managed to get out onto the beach and visit a few of the local attractions.
 A welcome break for the family.
 Harry stayed with us as they weren’t sure he could cope with caravan living (he’s too big and energetic).
-He adapted well staying with us for the few days, he has quite a laid back attitude, but like Mia I am the one imprinted on his mind for walkies!
-This means, wherever I am, Harry is.
+He adapted well staying with us for a few days, he has quite a laid-back attitude, but like Mia, I am the one imprinted on his mind for walkies!
+This means, that wherever I am, Harry is.
 However, unlike Mia who insists on sleeping on the bed, Harry prefers a more civilized dog mattress at the side.

 On the 17th Sarah and Lee spent a few days in Durham enjoying the sights and cuisine of this northern town.